maxbrprojetos/lion-api/README.md

 ## Features

 All the features presented here have a summary page which updates live.
-Every action can be either performed via the interface of using the RESTful API.
+Every action can be either performed via the interface or using the RESTful API.

 ### Notices